Synthetics Test Settings

 About Transaction Test Scripts

-You'll typically create a script in the Recorder tab of Chrome Developer Tools and paste it into the textbox in the Puppeteer script portion of the Transaction test's Target and Agents tab.
-You'll then be able to insert into the script, at whichever stages of the transaction you wish, a command to take a screenshot, which will be displayed in the Screenshots pane of the Results tab on any of the test's subtest details pages (see Create a Transaction Script, Validate a Transaction Script, and View Transaction Results).
+You'll typically create a script in the Recorder tab of Chrome Developer Tools and paste it into the Puppeteer Script field on the Target and Agents tab.
+You'll then be able to insert into the script, at whichever stages of the transaction you wish, a command to take a screenshot, which will be displayed in the Screenshots pane of the Results tab on any of the test's Subtest Details pages (see Create a Transaction Script, Validate a Transaction Script, and View Transaction Results).

 top | section